Wonder how to add Apple Music to InShot as background music? Check this article out!

 That smart and powerful audio recorder is NoteBurner iTunes Audio Converter - it's one of a plethora of Apple Music downloaders, yet the most stable one designed to download any Apple Music tracks to regular MP3, AAC, ALAC, FLAC, WAV, AIFF lossless audio format.
 By converting songs with NoteBurner, every Apple Music can be used on InShot video clips unlimitedly.

 NoteBurner Apple Music Downloader also comes with a free toolbox, supports to convert local audio tracks to MP3/M4A/FLAC/WAV/OGG/AIFF, batch edit ID3 tags, etc. Here're the main features:

 It's a life savior to use NoteBurner to convert Apple Music for uploading to InShot video clips.
-How to use this smart iTunes audio recorder, and how to add downloaded Apple Music to InShot on iPhone/Android, the following part will walk you through.
+How to use this smart iTunes Audio Converter, and how to add downloaded Apple Music to InShot on iPhone/Android, the following part will walk you through.

-Simply click the "+Add" button on the main interface of NoteBurner, and it will list all Apple Music songs from your library.
-Tick on the music you want to add to InShot, and click "OK".
+Simply choose a playlist and open it on the web player window, then add it to NoteBurner by clicking the "Add" button on the bottom-right, and it will list all Apple Music songs from your selected playlist.
+Tick on the music you want to add to InShot, and click "Add".

-After selection, go to the "Setting" window to choose Conversion Mode, Output Format, Bit Rate (up to 320kbps), Sample Rate (up to 192kHz), Output Path, and so on.
+After selection, go to the "Settings" window to choose Conversion Mode, Output Format, Bit Rate (up to 320kbps), Sample Rate (up to 192kHz), Output Path, and so on.